 Extractive electrospray ionization (EESI).
-Credit: Markus Kalberer, University of Cambridge
+Credit: Markus Kalberer, University of Cambridge accuracy of UHRMS can help to meet these challenges because they enable us to determine elemental composition.
+Though less able to measure the entire chemical space (polarity, solubilities, functional groups), the reduced fragmentation produced by soft atmospheric pressure ionisation is useful for analysing complex mixtures in laboratory-based smog chamber experiments and also for characterising samples collected in the field.
+Dr Kalberer described the use of techniques such as Nano-Desorption Electrospray ionization (DESI), Liquid Extraction Surface Analysis (LESA) and Extractive Electrospray ionization (EESI) ("online ESI") to minimize sample workup and associated artefacts and to provide temporal information of increasing resolution.
 In the final talk, Dr Gavin Phillips (University of Chester) described the use of iodide chemical ionization mass spectrometry (ICIMS) for the measurement of peroxyacetyl nitrate (PAN) and peroxyacetic acid (PAA) using alternatively heated and ambient temperature inlet lines.
 He contrasted measurements made at a boreal forest site in Finland (HUMPPA-COPEC campaign) with those from a mountaintop site in Germany (PARADE).
-PAA was found to be a large proportion of the sum of PAA and PAN during the HUMPPA campaign, which was characterised by above average temperatures, high BVOC (biogenic volatile organic compounds), and low NOx mixing ratios.
-In contrast, during the PARADE campaign PAN dominated, reflecting lower temperatures and NOx levels.
+PAA was found to be a large proportion of the sum of PAA and PAN during the HUMPPA campaign, which was characterised by above average temperatures, high BVOC (biogenic volatile organic compounds), and low NO_x mixing ratios.
+In contrast, during the PARADE campaign PAN dominated, reflecting lower temperatures and NO_x levels.
 Dr Phillips moved on to the use of ICIMS alongside aerosol mass spectrometry to investigate production of ClNO2 through uptake of N2O5 on chloride containing aerosols in the field.
 The meeting was attended by ca. 40 delegates, and it was agreed to hold a fourth meeting in the autumn of 2015 - details to follow.

-Meeting report and abstracts

-New developments in the analysis of complex environmental matrices

-Over 80 delegates and speakers attended this one-day meeting held on Friday, 6th February 2015 at the Royal Society of Chemistry, Burlington House, London.
+Meeting report and abstracts New developments in the analysis of complex environmental matrices Over 80 delegates and speakers attended this one-day meeting held on Friday, 6th February 2015 at the Royal Society of Chemistry, Burlington House, London.
 The meeting was organised by the Environmental Chemistry Group (Dr Roger Reeve, Mr Ian Forber) and the Separation Science Group (Professor Graham Mills), and aimed to update delegates with recent developments in analytical instrumentation that make it possible to simultaneously analyse numerous pollutants in complex matrices using minimal sample clean-up.
-There was a focus on analysis of solids, liquids and gases by liquid or gas chromatographic separation (LC or GC) with mass spectrometric (MS) detection, but one nuclear magnetic resonance (NMR) metabolomics investigation was also presented.
-Laboratory and field analytical techniques were covered, along with the requirements for high sensitivity and specific analyte identification in complex matrices.

-There were eight presentations by speakers UK academic from institutions, agencies and industries. Α keynote given lecture was by Professor Damià Barceló (CSIC, Barcelona, Spain).
-Professor Barceló has an international reputation for the analysis of pollutants in water.
+There was a focus on analysis of solids, liquids gases by liquid chromatographic separation (LC or GC) with mass spectrometric (MS) detection, but one nuclear magnetic resonance (NMR) metabolomics investigation was also presented.
+Laboratory and field analytical techniques were covered, along with the requirements for high sensitivity and specific analyte identification in There were eight presentations by speakers UK academic institutions, agencies and industries. keynote given lecture was Professor Damià Barceló (CSIC, Barcelona, Spain).
+Professor Barceló has an international reputation the analysis pollutants in water. complex matrices.